 The application must be done online.
 Please go to the Graduate School's Application page to apply online.

-Besides completing the online application, applicants will need to provide: (1) two official transcripts of undergraduate and (if applicable) graduate coursework; (2) official Graduate Record Examination (GRE) scores (Stony Brook's code for score reporting is 2548); (3) an acceptable score on TOEFL for foreign students (minimum TOEFL internet-based test score = 90, with minimum score for each sub-section = 22); (4) three letters of recommendation; and (5) a non-refundable $100 fee.
+Besides completing the online application, applicants will need to provide: (1) two official hard-copy transcripts of undergraduate and (if applicable) graduate coursework OR one official e-transcript from each relevant institution; (2) official Graduate Record Examination (GRE) scores (Stony Brook's code for score reporting is 2548); (3) an acceptable score on TOEFL for foreign students (minimum TOEFL internet-based test score = 90, with minimum score for each sub-section = 22); (4) three letters of recommendation; and (5) a non-refundable $100 fee.
 In addition, when prompted to submit additional documents please upload your CV.
 Lastly, please send your transcripts, etc. directly to the IDPAS at:

 IDPAS Graduate Program Coordinator

 Stony Brook University

 Applications will be reviewed by the admissions committee of the IDPAS, and successful applicants will be considered for financial assistance through the award of a tuition scholarship and teaching assistantship (TA).
 The deadline for receipt of applications and all supporting materials for Fall admission is December 1 .